About The Sea Monkey Project

 How the plastic recycling machines work.
 To see them in action visit PreciousPlastic.com

-Sydney doing the wiring for the extrusion machine - guided by Dad (Skipper).
+Sydney wiring the electrical equipment for an extrusion machine, guided by Dad (Skipper).

-Some of the things we've make using the injection and extrusion machines.
+Some of the products we've made using our injection and extrusion machines.